01 of 05

 - Unemployment benefits are taxable, and you must report them as income on your next tax return.

-- You will need your ID (need a Georgia Driver's Licence?) and it is helpful if you have a letter from your former employee to help prove eligibility.
+- You will need your ID (need a Georgia Driver's License?) and it is helpful if you have a letter from your former employee to help prove eligibility.